niebert/wtf_fetch/README.md

 # Acknowledgement
 This library extracted the `fetch` method from `wtf_wikipedia`.
 The complete code was developed by Spencer Kelly. `wtf_fetch` itself is based on
  [cross-fetch](https://github.com/lquixada/cross-fetch) which allows fetch the markdown of articles from Wikipedia, Wikiversity even from a local HTML file.
 This is great because you can fetch an article and process the article in a browser without the need to perform processing on a remot server.
 The library [jshashes](https://github.com/h2non/jshashes) was required as a lightweight library implementing the most extended cryptographic hash function algorithms in pure JavaScript.
 Special thanks to Spencer Kelly for creating and maintaining [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia).
-A great contribution to the OpenSource community especially for using Wiki content in as [Open Educational Resources](https://en.wikiversity.org/wiki/Open_Educational_Resources).
+A great contribution to the OpenSource community especially for using Wiki content as [Open Educational Resources](https://en.wikiversity.org/wiki/Open_Educational_Resources).

 See also:
 * [instaview](https://en.wikipedia.org/wiki/User:Pilaf/InstaView)